Linaro/lava/doc/packaging.rst

 *************************

-When using the packages to develop LAVA, there is a change to the workflow compared to lava-deployment-tool buildouts.
+When using the packages to develop LAVA, there is a change to the workflow compared to the old lava-deployment-tool buildouts.

 .. _dev_builds: